 Key Highlights

-- Defendant files to dismiss a high-stakes Bitcoin ownership case
+- Defendant seeks dismissal of a high-stakes Bitcoin ownership case

 Real-World Impact